It’s not easy to stay motivated to workout at home when you are all by yourself. These tips will help to

 To make cardio less monotonous and more interesting try to spice up things, like running up and down stairs in between weight lifting sessions.
 On nice days, get outdoors and run laps around your home and yard.
-Set up stations with weights, jump rope, exercise
+Set up stations with weights, jump rope, exercise bands and kettlebells.

 At the end of the week when your body is sore, try yoga, Pilates or Zumba as a special reward.
 Your body also adapts to your repetitions.